Congratulations on your acceptance to Lindenwood University!

 Applying for a U.S. Student Visa

-The Department of State issues visas at U.S. embassies and consulates.
+The Department of State issues visas at U.S. Embassies and Consulates.
 A visa allows you to travel to the United States for a specific purpose.
-To identify the U.S. embassy or consulate that is most convenient for you to visit, go to the website of the embassy or consulate and follow the instructions on the site to do the following:
+To identify the U.S. Embassy or Consulate that is most convenient for you to visit, go to the website of the embassy or consulate and follow the instructions on the site to do the following:

-- Pay your visa fee
+- Pay the $160 visa application fee

 - Obtain acceptable photographs